cudmore/pie-doc/docs/commander.md

 </tr>
 </table>

+### Commander sync

+The commander sync will sychronize files from any number of PiE servers to the computer running the commander.

+todo: ADD IMAGE

 ## Troubleshooting

 ### Run the commander manually

-`install-commander` installs a python virtual env in ~/pie/commander_app/commander_env.
+`./install-commander` installs a python virtual env in ~/pie/commander_app/commander_env.
 The commander server needs to be run in this environment.

 ```
 # activate virtual environment in commander_env